It's only Jan. 27 and, already, 2023 has been a huge year for PFAS.

 Brands would be smart to stay ahead of the curve by eliminating the whole class of PFAS in all of their products as soon as possible.
 This would not only help companies prepare for mandates, but also help them avoid having to play chemical whack-a-mole as newer PFAS turn out to be as harmful as the older ones.

-How should brands go about addressing and phasing out PFAS in their products, from addressing it in their supply chain/manufacturing to testing?
+How should brands go about addressing and phasing out PFAS in their products, from addressing it in their supply/manufacturing to testing?

 A good first step is creating an inventory of all intentional ingredients, residuals, and impurities present.
 This can be done using enterprise supply chain management tools, disclosure initiatives, and compliance declarations.
 A third party assessor or certifier like ChemForward, GreenScreen, or Tox Services can help you through this process.
 When necessary, products and components can be sent to laboratories with expertise in analytical PFAS testing, such as SGS AXYS, Eurofins Scientific, Galbraith Laboratories, Inc., Vista Analytical, or ALS Global.